gumerman01/DataCleaning/CodeBook.md

 - Each feature vector is a row on the text file.

 ##Variables:
 Subject:	30 subjects  were used for these tests.
 The number in this column (from 1 to 30) identifies the subject.

-Activity:	This column specifies the type of activity being perfomed by the subject
+Activity:	This column specifies the type of activity being perfomed by the subject.

     1  = WALKING
     2 = WALKING_UPSTAIRS
     3 = WALKING_DOWNSTAIRS
     4 = SITTING
     5 = STANDING
     6 = LAYING

 tBodyAcc-mean()-X